-Each storage shelf has built-in intelligence, facilitating advanced data management tiering while mastering online upgrades, online technology insertion and online technology decommissioning.
+Each storage shelf has built-in intelligence, facilitating advanced data management tiering while mastering online upgrades, on-line technology insertion and on-line technology decommissioning.
+Architectures can range form 100TB as pictured here to 100's of PB.
+Systems are expanded and upgraded without loss of access to data.